ibm-cloud-docs/dl/responsibilities.md

 | Host service in multiple regions | {{site.data.keyword.IBM_notm}} is responsible for hosting this service in multiple regions. | The Customer is responsible for designing and deploying their workload in a way that achieves the wanted availability and Disaster Recovery capabilities by using provided tools.
 For example, deploy in different zones of a region, use at least two load balancers that are located in different zones, and either use DNS records to point to the load balancers, or ensure that your application can handle a list of IP addresses that it can connect to. |
 | Backup user configuration data | {{site.data.keyword.IBM_notm}} is not responsible for backup of user configuration data. | The Customer is responsible for backup of configuration data, as needed. |
 | Backup and recovery of workload | {{site.data.keyword.IBM_notm}} is not responsible for backup or recovery of user configuration data. |  The Customer is responsible for backup and recovery of their workloads, as needed. |
 {: caption="Table 5.
-Responsibilites for disaster recovery" caption-side="top"}
+Responsibilities for disaster recovery" caption-side="top"}